Green Heart Town

 Home

-We love living in Lakewood (which is currently celebrating its 50th anniversary)!
-Although it was established as a suburb with no historic downtown we live close to the historic Main Streets of Morrison (home of Red Rocks Park National Historic Landmark) and Golden (the home of Coors beer).
+We love living in Lakewood (which is currently celebrating its 50th anniversary).
+Although it was established as a suburb with no historic downtown, we live close to the historic Main Streets of Morrison (home of Red Rocks Park, a National Historic Landmark) and Golden (home of Coors beer).
 We identify these places as our downtowns.
-We first fell in love with with this area during our Golden Summer Trip in 2017 and we decided we were ready to move.
+We first fell in love with this area during our Golden Summer Trip in 2017, and we decided we were ready to move.

-Now here 14 months our support network is coming together.
+Now, after 14 months, our support network is coming together.
 Since our arrival, my wife has found meaningful work, our kids are into their second semester of preschool, and we are starting to feel some tangible connection to the Centennial State.
 We have gotten to know most of the people on our block and have become members of the Lakewood Vineyard church.

 A bonus of living here is that Denver is an easy place for others to visit.
-Many of our friends and family have come to stay with us already.
-Our home is a bi-level design and the first project we completed was renovating the basement guest quarters to add a shower.
+Many of our friends and family have already come to stay with us.
+Our home is a bi-level design, and the first project we completed was renovating the basement guest quarters to add a shower.
 We love having a full house!
-In fact, we have seen more old friends during the past year than all 8 years we have been married.
+In fact, we have seen more old friends during the past year than in all 8 years we have been married.

 We have also loved being so close to beautiful places.
-Within easy biking distance from home we have shopping, parks, community rec centers, trails, and a community garden.
-We have been camping in Rocky Mountain National Park, attended Steamboat Springs Winter Carnival, been ice skating on a frozen lake and taken lots of hikes.
+Within easy biking distance from home, we have shopping, parks, community rec centers, trails, and a community garden.
+We have been camping in Rocky Mountain National Park, attending the Steamboat Springs Winter Carnival, ice skating on a frozen lake, and taking lots of hikes.
 There is a lifetime more to explore here, and we are glad to be home!

 Lake Isabelle in the Indian Peaks Wilderness